 - Pseudogout.
 Often mistaken for gout, pseudogout is caused by calcium-containing crystals that develop in the joint fluid.
 Knees are the most common joint affected by pseudogout.

 - Septic arthritis.
 Sometimes your knee joint can become infected, leading to swelling, pain and redness.
-There's usually no trauma before the onset of pain.
-Septic arthritis often occurs with a fever.
+Septic arthritis often occurs with a fever, and there's usually no trauma before the onset of pain.
+Septic arthritis can quickly cause extensive damage to the knee cartilage.
+If you have knee pain with any of these symptoms, see your doctor right away.

 A number of factors can increase your risk of having knee problems, including: